-Roger's group uses satellite imagery for assimilation into NWP models and promotes the use of satellites for climate monitoring.
+Roger manages and carries out research to develop our use of satellite data for assimilation into NWP models and satellite imagery for forecasting, and promoting the use of satellites for climate monitoring.

-The work of Roger's group encompasses improving the use of current satellite imagery (e.g. from Meteosat) in the Met Office Unified Model and deriving products from the imagery for assimilation and nowcasting.
-Another area of work is to contribute to the EUMETSAT-sponsored NWP Satellite Application Facility through the development of fast radiative transfer models for satellite data assimilation.
-In recent years, Roger has been working closely with the Met Office Hadley Centre in order to ensure optimal use is made of satellite data for climate monitoring and validation of climate model process studies.
-In particular, he is leading a project to create a homogeneous sea surface temperature (SST) climate data record using the ATSR data, and also helping to co-ordinate the ESA-funded Climate Modelling Users Group.
+The work of the Satellite Applications section encompasses improving the use of current satellite imagery (e.g. from Meteosat) in the Unified Model and deriving products from the imagery for assimilation and nowcasting.
+Another area of work is to contribute to the EUMETSAT-sponsored NWP SAF through the development of fast radiative transfer models for satellite data assimilation.
+A key part of the group's activities is improving the way satellite data are exploited in the Met Office Numerical Weather Prediction models.
+Roger also works closely with the Met Office Hadley Centre for Climate Science and Services in order to ensure optimal use is made of satellite data for climate monitoring and validation of climate model process studies.

 Roger started his meteorological career by doing a PhD in atmospheric physics at Imperial College London, on the transmission of the atmosphere at millimetre wavelengths.
 Before joining the Met Office, he worked in a number of different institutes, including the Rutherford Appleton Laboratory, the European Space Operations Centre and University College London.
 These jobs all related to making better use of satellite data.
 In the Met Office, he worked in the Met Research Flight (the precursor to FAAM), where he led the group which made radiation measurements from the C-130 aircraft, and co-ordinated several field campaigns with the aircraft based in the South Atlantic (FATE) and the Mediterranean (MASTEX) to measure water vapour continuum absorption and validate satellite radiometers (i.e. ATSR, AVHRR).
 He was then appointed as the AMSU-B instrument scientist overseeing the pre-launch testing of the radiometer at Farnborough.
 During 1995-1999 he was head of the Satellite Section at ECMWF where he had responsibility for making use of new types of satellite data in the NWP model.
 He took the scientific lead in the ongoing development of a fast radiative transfer model, RTTOV, for assimilating satellite radiances.
 He also provided advice on the use of satellite data in the ERA-40 reanalysis.
-He now works at the Met Office at Exeter, managing a group with the aim of making better use of satellite data for NWP and climate modelling.
+He now works at the Met Office at Exeter as part of the Satellite Applications section (which he led until 2017) with the aim of making better use of satellite data for NWP and climate modelling.